gradle/develocity-actions/README.md

 jobs:
   build:
       - name: Setup Maven
-        uses: gradle/develocity-actions/maven-setup@v1
+        uses: gradle/develocity-actions/setup-maven@v1
       - name: Build with Maven
         run: ./mvnw clean package
 [...]
 ```

 > [!NOTE]
-> When authenticated access is required to publish a Build Scan®, it is recommended to provide as input `develocity-access-key` to the `maven-setup` step.
+> When authenticated access is required to publish a Build Scan®, it is recommended to provide as input `develocity-access-key` to the `setup-maven` step.
 This triggers a request for a [short-lived access token](https://docs.gradle.com/develocity/api-manual/#short_lived_access_tokens) instead of relying on the `DEVELOCITY_ACCESS_KEY` environment variable.

 ---